 More information: Athens to Santorini by Ferry, Mykonos to Santorini, Crete to Santorini

-More information: Best Tours on Santorini
+More information: Best Tours and Day Trips on Santorini

 - Book Hotels As Early As You Can: Hotels sell out very early on Santorini.
 Most hotels (from budget to luxury) are small and have just 5 to 20 rooms.
 Many hotels can be fully booked by April for dates in July and August.
 And once you have booked something, don’t worry about the hotel you’ve picked.
 I hear from more people that are fretting about this little detail or that little concern.
 I’ve never stayed at a bad hotel on Santorini – so stop worrying.
 This is vacation.
 Do your best to plan a great trip, but once the details are arranged just go with it and have fun.
 Worrying doesn’t get you anywhere.

 More information: How To Book Hotels in Greece